GamerDuck123/AlwaysAuth/README.md

 | Records Metrics           | ❌          | ✅            |
 | Multiple Security Modes   | ✅          | ❌            |
 | IP-Based Validation       | ✅          | ✅            |

+*There is no possible way to set a custom session server on bungeecord, nor ever will according to md_5, see [here](https://github.com/SpigotMC/BungeeCord/pull/3201).
+I will be creating a work around that involves many extra steps, however I recommend switching to Velocity or using the Standalone jar

+**Sponge support is planned to be added later, I am just unfamiliar with the SpongeAPI

 ---